cobleg/EnergyFinancialMarkets/value-at-risk.md

 ## Worked example - calculating using a PDF
+The use of the 95% probability cut-off threshold was a little arbitrary.
+On occasion, risk managers may want to use a different cut-off threshold.
+This example shows how to calculate the value directly from the [Probability Density Function (PDF)](https://en.wikipedia.org/wiki/Probability_density_function).

 Hourly wholesale spot electricity prices in the Queensland region of the [[National Electricity Market]]  traded around an average of $83.70 per MWh and a standard deviation of $340 per MWh over calendar year 2021.
 Assume a Normal distribution for spot prices and a 1% cut-off probability level for VaR.

 **Q1.
 Calculate the cut-off price level.**